Azure/azure-openapi-validator/docs/rules.md

 Please refer to [even-segmented-path-for-put-operation.md](./even-segmented-path-for-put-operation.md) for details.

-### ExceptionMandateForTenantLevelApiPath

-Tenant level API's are not allowed for a PUT operation.
-Exception from PAS team is mandatory for the very first implementation.
-Once the exception is granted author would need to suppress the error being flagged using https://github.com/Azure/autorest/blob/main/docs/generate/suppress-warnings.md#suppress-warnings

-Please refer to [exception-mandate-for-tenant-level-api-path.md](./exception-mandate-for-tenant-level-api-path.md) for details.

 ### ExtensionResourcePathPattern

 Path (operation) for 'extension routing type' (that has additional /providers/ segment in parent scope) must be of the form '{scope}/provider/RPNamespace/resourceTypeName' (shouldn't include parent scope)